The GED diploma or certificate is awarded by your state when you have passed the four independent subject tests of the GED exam.

-The GED® credential is a high school equivalency diploma.
+The GED® diploma is a high school equivalency credential.
 It allows you to apply for a decently-paying job, for job advancement, or apply to college.

 Practically all employers and colleges recognize and accept the GED credential in the same way as a regular high school diploma, so you can enroll in universities, community colleges, 4-year colleges, and private schools.

-Estimates are that if you hold a high school diploma or GED, you will at least make $9,600 more annually than people who do not hold a secondary education degree.
+Estimates are that if you hold a high school or GED diploma, you will, at least ,make $9,600 more annually than people who do not hold a secondary education degree.